 - We strongly recommend you to use a repair tool that will fix your PC and protect it from further errors.

 - Also, if dbghelp.dll is still missing, run some specific tasks in Command Prompt, and pay attention to the correct steps below.

 Various factors could affect the work of your dbghelp.dll file.
-In some cases, dbghelp.dll errors could cause some registry problems, also, there’s a chance that you caught a virus or malware, etc. And in this article you’ll find the most common solutions for this problem, so check it out.
+Sometimes, dbghelp.dll errors could cause some registry problems, also, there’s a chance that you caught a virus or malware.

 There are a couple of ways that dbghelp.dll could show up on your computer.
 Here are some of them:

 - This application failed to start because dbghelp.dll was not found.
 Re-installing the application may fix this problem

 - Cannot find [PATH]dbghelp.dll

 - Cannot start [APPLICATION].
 A required component is missing: dbghelp.dll.
 Please install [APPLICATION] again